afifmohammed/configoo/README.txt

 	// convert to an int
 	var timeout = A<Configured>.Value.For<int>("connectiontimeout");

-	// if key not exists provide a default to be used here after against the key value.
+	// if key not exists provide a default to be used
+	// hereafter against the key value.
 	// notice didn't have to explicity cast it to an int.
 	// '@default' is just naming the parameter for better readability. var timeout = A<Configured>.Value.For("connectiontimeout", @default: 10);